 Recommended adult doses of NAC vary depending on the health condition being treated.
 Below are some examples for illustration purposes only.
-Talk to your doctor to find the safest, most effective dose for your condition.
+Talk to your doctor to find the safest, most effective dose of NAC for your condition.

 - NAC is given either by IV or mouth in the hospital to treat acetaminophen (Tylenol) poisoning in both children and adults.
 Acetaminophen poisoning is a medical emergency, and should receive immediate medical care.

-- For adults 18 years and older with respiratory illness: 200 mg, 2 times daily, for chronic bronchitis.
+- For adults, 18 years and older, with respiratory illness: 200 mg, 2 times daily, for chronic bronchitis.
 For COPD, 600 mg, 2 times daily, has been used.

 Adding a multivitamin will ensure that you are getting the B vitamins you need when taking NAC.

-Because of the potential for side effects and interactions with medications, take dietary supplements should only under the supervision of a knowledgeable health care provider.
+Because of the potential for side effects and interactions with medications, take dietary supplements only under the supervision of a knowledgeable health care provider.